-- Higher intake of unhealthy foods by mothers during pregnancy are related to increased externalising behaviours in children
+- Higher intake of unhealthy foods by mothers during pregnancy is related to increased externalizing behaviors in children

-- Higher intakes of unhealthy foods during the child’s first few years of life are related to increased internalising and externalising behaviours in children
+- Higher intakes of unhealthy foods during the child’s first few years of life are related to increased internalizing and externalizing behaviors in children

-- Higher intakes of healthy foods during the child’s first years of life are related to decreased levels of internalising and externalising behaviours in children
+- Higher intakes of healthy foods during the child’s first years of life are related to decreased levels of internalizing and externalizing behaviors in children

 From the experimental data we’ve seen already that maternal high fat/sugar diet alters methylation and gene expression of dopaminergic and opioid related genes… This intergenerational transmission of obesity is coming not just from the environment but from a direct impact on the reward system.

 We see changes in the serotonergic system – increased anxiety in females and increased aggression in males.

 Weaning of offspring onto a high-fat diet resulted in the upregulation of inflammatory and oxidative stress pathways and mitochondrial dysfunction.